Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 You can save considerable development time by leveraging Fivetran’s open source dbt packages with data delivered by Fivetran.
 Now that you have a running dbt project, feel free to try including more packages!

 ***
-The Summary So Far: Maintenance-free data pipelines and powerful in-warehouse transformations
+The summary so far: Maintenance-free data pipelines and powerful in-warehouse transformations

 In the previous sections, we learned the following skills:
 * How to setup a Fivetran connector (in this case, a Google Sheets connector)
 * How to create a dbt project by forking the snowflake_fivetran_vhol sample repository
 * How to enable dbt Transformations in Fivetran by connecting our repository

 In doing so, we have set up a complete, end-to-end modern data pipeline focusing on the advantages of the Extract-Load-Transform (ELT) architectural approach.
 Data loading is extremely simple to configure and comes with the benefit of hands-free maintenance, forever. dbt is a powerful transformation tool that comes with many open source Fivetran modeling packages out-of-the-box.
-Moreover, Fivetran manages the execution of those transformation jobs, and the jobs run natively in the Snowflake warehouse, exposing all of the power of Snowflake’s query engine to your transformations.
+Moreover, Fivetran manages the execution of those transformation jobs, and the jobs run natively in the Snowflake warehouse, exposing all of the pßower of Snowflake’s query engine to your transformations.

 ## Snowflake - Part Two
 1. Back in the Snowflake UI, let’s take a quick look at the query history to see all the work that Fivetran/dbt performed.